Is your fireworks display safe? Tips to avoid a trip to the ER

 KANSAS CITY, Mo.
-(Nexstar Media Wire) — Independence Day means fireworks.
-Fireworks mean fun explosions.
-However, explosions can also hurt.
+(WDAF) – Independence Day means fireworks.
+Fireworks mean fun explosions – if they’re done right.

 Although that seems straightforward enough, thousands of people each year still require medical care due to accidents, unsafe practices and illegal firecracker use.
 About 2,500 people were injured in 2019, according to the United States Consumer Product Safety Commission website.
 Nine-hundred of those injuries came from simple sparklers.
 Eighteen people were killed in 2020, up from 12 the year before.